Be the first to know

 2. The promotion path to Engineering Manager is not clear enough

-Soft skill training, tracking skills development, and closing the internal skills gap are among the three top learning and development priorities for developers.
-To better attract top engineering talent, employers can start by understanding what interests candidates, what motivates them, and what they're looking for in a long-term opportunity.
-Employers that invest in professional growth might in turn get loyalty from their team.
+Soft skill development training, tracking, and closing the internal skills gap are among the three top learning and development priorities for developers.
+To better attract top engineering talent, employers can start by understanding what interests candidates, what motivates them, and what they’re looking for in a long-term opportunity.
+Employers that invest in soft skill development training and professional growth might in turn get loyalty from their engineering team.

 According to Senior Director of Engineering of Malwarebytes, Darren Chinen, “…sometimes you can’t afford to hire the best, but you can afford to develop them into world-class engineers.
 By giving each individual professional security [by encouraging them to work on their skills], they became more confident and contributed more. ”